silnrsi/wstr/src/content/docs/scrlang/unicode/kits-unicode.md

 ---
-title: Unicode Status for Khitan Small
+title: Unicode Status for Khitan Small Script
 description: Supplementary script page
 sidebar:
     hidden: true
 lastUpdated: 2025-09-16
 ---

-In The Unicode Standard, Khitan Small script implementation is discussed in [Chapter 18 East Asia](http://www.unicode.org/versions/latest/ch18.pdf).
+In The Unicode Standard, Khitan Small Script implementation is discussed in [Chapter 18: East Asia](https://www.unicode.org/versions/latest/core-spec/chapter-18/#G59285).

 ## Blocks

-The Khitan Small script was encoded in The Unicode Standard version 13.0.
+The Khitan Small Script was encoded in The Unicode Standard version 13.0.
 The script is encoded in the following block:

 | Blocks | Character Range | Added in Unicode Version | Unicode Chart |
 | ------ | --------------- | ------------------------ | ------------- |